blurgyy/jaxngp/README.md

 │ --raymarch-eval.diagonal-n-steps INT                                                             │
 │                         for calculating the length of a minimal ray marching step, the NGP paper │ │                         uses 1024 (appendix E.1) (default: 1024)                                 │
-│ --raymarch-eval.perturb                                                                          │
+│ --raymarch-eval.perturb, --raymarch-eval.no-perturb                                              │
-│                         whether to fluctuate the first sample along the ray with a tiny          │ │                         perturbation (sets: perturb=True)                                        │ │ --raymarch-eval.density-grid-res INT                                                             │
+│                         whether to fluctuate the first sample along the ray with a tiny          │ │                         perturbation (default: False)                                            │ │ --raymarch-eval.density-grid-res INT                                                             │
 │                         resolution for the auxiliary density/occupancy grid, the NGP paper uses  │ │                         128 (appendix E.2) (default: 128)                                        │